-Zainab is a member of the Sisterhood of Salaam Shalom, a Jewish-Muslim interfaith dialogue group for women, and has been recognized by the Governor of Maryland for organizing the state's first Muslim Youth Leadership Symposium.
+Zainab has extensively been involved in interfaith initiatives, particularly Jewish-Muslim interfaith dialogue groups.
+She has been recognized by the Governor of Maryland for organizing the state's first Muslim Youth Leadership Symposium.

 In 2018, Zainab was presented with a Community Service Award by Maryland Governor Larry Hogan and the United Maryland Muslim Council.
 She joined the Mayor of Baltimore, members of Congress, and other dignitaries to speak at the Baltimore Women’s March 2018 before thousands gathered at Baltimore City Hall.

 She was a 'Nominated Changemaker' at the White House Summit on the United State of Women, and has been recognized among the Baltimore Sun's 2016 '25 Women to Watch.'
 She was invited by the White House to attend President Barack Obama's first U.S. mosque visit at the Islamic Society of Baltimore.
 She has been appointed as 'Ambassador for Peace' by a UN Partner Organization, and has accepted recognition from the Baltimore City State's Attorney's office for supporting underprivileged communities.
 In 2017, she was featured by ABC News as a 'Female Leader.'